midnightntwrk/midnight-architecture/proposals/0009-composable-contracts-syntax.md

 }
 ```

+All circuits defined in a contract are callable.
+There is no need to mark a circuit as `public` or `private` as in Solidity,
+or to use the `export` keyword as in the current Compact version.

-The body of the contract also contains a sequence (of length >= 1) of ledger variable declarations.
-A ledger declaration
+The body of the contract also contains a sequence (of length >= 1, see [Limitations](#contracts-must-have-a-public-state) section)
-consists of the `ledger` keyword followed by the name and type of the ledger variable.
-The previous example with ledger
-declarations might look as follows:
+of ledger declarations.
+A ledger declaration consists of the `ledger` keyword followed by a mutability specifier (`let` or `const`)
+and the name and type of the ledger variable.
+The previous example with ledger declarations might look as follows:

 ```
 contract AuthCell[V] {

-    ledger value: V;
+    ledger let value: V;
-    ledger authorized_pk: Bytes[32];
+    ledger const authorized_pk: Bytes[32];

     circuit get(): V {
         ...